 Hi.
 My name is Phyllis and I have a story to tell.

-I am a semi-retired clinical social worker and live in South Florida.
-I moved from Wisconsin as a newlywed forty-eight years ago (Wow!!
+II’m a semi-retired clinical social worker and live in South Florida.
+I moved from Wisconsin as a newlywed forty-nine years ago (Wow!!
 That’s a lifetime ago).
-I have four grown children and six grandchildren and my husband and I live with our Yorky, Lars.
+I have four grown children, six grandchildren, and my husband and I live with our Yorky, Lars.

 At the age of forty, I decided on a whim to go to college.
 Six years later I had a Master’s Degree in Social Work.
 I retired in 2015 as a school social worker.